geoscixyz/gpg/content/seismic/reflection/seismic_reflection_seismogram.rst

 	:align: center
 	:scale: 100%

-	The reflection seismogram viewed as the convolved output of a reflectivity function with an input pulse.
-From Kearey, Philip and Micheal Brooks, An Introduction to Geophysical Exploration.
-2nd ed.
-Blackwell Science: 1991.
+	The [#f1]_  reflection seismogram viewed as the convolved output of a reflectivity function with an input pulse.

 Notice how the negative reflection coefficients change the polarity of the signal recorded at the receiver.